rndlabs/cow-docs/docs/5_tutorials/how-to-place-erc-1271-smart-contract-orders/4_smart-contract-wallet-orders.md

 * Wallet accepts all signatures from a specific domain
 * Owner off-chain signatures that are verified by the Smart Contract wallet

 Specifically, the Safe v1.3 uses the latter for verifying signatures.
-Because the Safe uses off-chain owner ECDSA signatures for signature verification, this means that it is possible to trade "gas-less-ly" on CoW Protocol with the Safe.
+Because the Safe uses off-chain owner ECDSA signatures for signature verification, this means that it is possible to trade gas-less on CoW Protocol with the Safe.

 ### Safe